opal/opal-jquery/README.md

     $ bundle exec rake

-### Zepto
+### About Zepto support

-opal-jquery also supports zepto.
-To run specs for zepto use the rake task:

-    $ bundle exec rake zepto
+opal-jquery used to supports [Zepto](https://zeptojs.com), but the project is now semi abandoned and thus is not explicitly supported anymore.
+That being said, we still accept PRs and fixes targeted support for Zepto, as long as they also work for jQuery.

 ## Getting Started